 Christmas is a great time to visit Europe.
-Most people immediately jump at the chance to visit Germany or Switzerland to experience a Christmas market, and for this reason, they can be extremely over crowded and unenjoyable.
-Balkan countries like Croatia, Slovenia and even Bosnia and Herzegovina offer some truly remarkable Christmas activities and markets for visitors to plan their trips around.
+Most people immediately jump at the chance to visit Germany or Switzerland to experience a Christmas market, and for this reason, they can be extraordinarily overcrowded and unenjoyable.

-In fact, one of the oldest Christmas traditions comes from the Balkans!
+One of the oldest Christmas traditions comes from the Balkans!
 The custom of badjnak or the yule log actually originated in the Balkans.
-Traditionally, this is when the patriarch of the family has to go out and find a Yule Log and on Christmas Eve the log is then used to start the fire that will burn through Christmas Day.
+Traditionally, this is when the family’s patriarch has to go out and find a Yule Log, and on Christmas Eve, the log is then used to start the fire that will burn through Christmas Day.

-From mulled wines to beautiful, handmade gifts, Christmas markets are a great way to get outside, get in the mood for the holidays, and to experience something a little different.
+From mulled wines to beautiful handmade gifts, Christmas markets are a great way to get outside, get in the mood for the holidays, and experience something a little different.

 These markets are worth a place in your travel plans!
 The most important question, which Christmas Markets in the Balkans will you be visiting this Christmas season?

 Celebrate The Winter Holidays At These Balkan Christmas Markets